You are here: The Oldskool PC/The Shrines/Diary of a 1980's PC

 The moral of the story?
 Just because a computer is old doesn't mean it is worthless.
 Was it worthless to you when you bought it all those years ago?

-Do you really need Microsoft Office to write a letter or keep track of names and addresses?
+Do you really need Microsoft Office to write a letter or keep track of addresses?
 Do you really need a 3 GHz machine to play chess with you?
-Do you really need 1 gigabyte of RAM to send and receive email?
+Do you really need gigabytes of RAM to send and receive email?